 Step 8: increasing the caloric intake

 We have now discussed steps that signal the body to build muscle faster.
 Now we will discuss increasing caloric supplies to support the additional growth.
-For those striving to gain muscles, you need to consume additional calories.
+For those striving to gain muscles, you need to consume extra calories.
 This means you need to eat more calories than you need to maintain weight.

 Estimate Maintenance level